lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 # Configure a MySQL Database
 Next we will set up a MySQL database with the information we need to provide when configuring our new ownCloud instance.

 Start by creating a new database.
-You can name this database anything you'd like.
+You can name this database anything you would like.
 In our example, we are naming our database `owncloud`.
 ```sql
 CREATE DATABASE owncloud;
 ```